Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 If we run the unstable and stable algorithms on the moving points, we obtain two functions that map time to a cost.
-The maximum over time of the ratio of the cost is the stability ratio of the instance, which is therefore obtained in the same running time.
+The ratio of these two costs over time corresponds to the approximation ratio of the computed topologically stable solution at any point in time.
+The maximum of this ratio over time is the topological stability ratio of this solution, which is therefore obtained in $O(n^{6k+1})$ time as well.
+Since the stable algorithm is constructive, we can also find a topologically stable solution in the same time, by returning the set of disks corresponding to the minimum cost path through the time-varying graph $G^k$.